KittyGiraudel/site/_posts/2012-01-01-countdown.md

 </section>
 <section id="moving-on">
 <h2>Moving on <a href="#moving-on">#</a></h2>
 <p>But I wanted to try something else than the litteral object pattern.
 As good as this pattern can be, it becomes highly annoying when you have to deal with multiple occurrences of your widget on the same page.
 For some things, that's not a problem at all.
-But you could definitely come with the need to display multiple times on the same page so I needed something moar.</p>
+But you could definitely come with the need to display multiple timers/countdowns on the same page so I needed something moar.</p>
-<p>Here comes Object Oriented JavaScript in all its glory!
-Now using the script is as easy as instanciating the Countdown class:</p>
+<p>Here comes <a href="http://tobyho.com/2010/11/22/javascript-constructors-and/">Object Oriented JavaScript</a> in all its glory!
+Now using the script is as easy as instanciating the <code>Countdown</code> class:</p>
 <pre class="language-javascript"><code>var countdown = new Countdown();</code></pre>
-<p>Passing options is not any harder:</p>
+<p>Passing options is not any harder.
+Just pass an object of parameters to the constructor (you can find the list of options <a href="https://github.com/HugoGiraudel/Countdown.js/blob/master/README.md">here</a>):</p>
 <pre class="language-javascript"><code>var countdown = new Countdown({
     selector: '#timer',
     msgBefore: "Will start at Christmas!",